 I am applying to Queen’s for school and I have an anaphylactic allergy.
 Does you accommodate this? +

 Yes we do!
 A full explanation on how we accommodate student with allergies is found on the page “Dining With Allergies”.

 I am applying to Queen’s for school and I have celiac disease.
 Do you accommodate this? +

 Yes, we do!
 A full explanation on how we accommodate student with Celiac Disease is found on the page “Dining With Allergies”.

 How do I find healthy food around campus? +

 We have a great program on campus called ‘Get the Good Stuff™’ that helps with navigating healthy options.
 When you see the GTGS icon it means the item has met specific criteria.
-Watch for it in the dining halls and Queen’s retail brands including Lazy Scholar, Location 21, Macintosh Corry, Goodes, and Gord’s.
+Watch for it in the dining halls and Queen’s retail brands including The Lazy Scholar, Location 21, MC2 in Macintosh Corry, Goodes Cafe, The Library Cafe, and the Jean Royce Barista.
 The balanced plate model is also a great resource when building your meal.
 For lunch and dinner, add vegetables to 1/2 your plate with ¼ plate protein (animal or plant), and ¼ plate whole grains (such as brown rice).
 It’s not about counting numbers, but looking at what your plate is missing.
 Did you know Health Canada just released the new food guide?
 Find the plate model along with many other great resources here.

 Do you have any healthy snack suggestions? +